zikrnet/LITA_Class/README.md

 ---

 ## 2. Introduction to Ms-Excel
+Microsoft Excel is a popular spreadsheet software program for business.
+It's used for data entry and management, charts and graphs, and project management.
 Excel contains the workbook where we see multiple worksheets

 - Microsoft Excel [Download Here](https://www.microsoft.com)